Awards received in 2019

 “Reflex Action (self-portrait)” was awarded a “Highly Commended” in the 49th annual Beverley Art Prize exhibition from 13th to 17th April at the Beverley Station Arts Gallery & Platform Theatre.

 Highly Commended, Works on Paper.
 City of Melville Art Awards (2016).

 I have exhibited over a number of years at Mandjar Art Awards, Cossack Art Awards, Mid-West Art Awards, Melville Art Awards, Perth Royal Show Art Awards, Beverley Art Awards, Darlington Arts Festival, Alfred Cove Art Society “Awards of Excellence” and “Change of Season” exhibitions, Gosnells Art Awards, Mosman “Between the River and the Sea” Art Awards and the Wanneroo Art Awards.
-My artworks have been purchased by collectors in Australia, Singapore and the United States.
+My artworks have been purchased by collectors in Australia, England, Singapore and the United States.